 One critical piece for the science return of TESS is the high data rate associated with its orbit.
 Each time the spacecraft passes close to Earth, it will transmit full-frame images taken with the cameras.
 That’s one of the unique things TESS brings that was not possible before. – George Ricker, TESS principal investigator at the Massachusetts Institute of Technology’s (MIT) Kavli Institute for Astrophysics and Space Research in Cambridge.

 Scientists divided the sky into 26 sectors for the two-year mission.
 TESS will use four unique wide-field cameras for mapping 13 sectors over the southern sky in the first year.
 The second year will see the satellite doing the same for the 13 sectors over the northern sky.

-The method of transits was used by NASA’s Kepler spacecraft that found about 2,650 exoplanets as a result.
+The method of transits was used by NASA’s Kepler spacecraft, which found about 2,650 exoplanets as a result.
 These exoplanets have been orbiting faint stars between 300 and 3,000 light years from our earth.
 TESS aims to focus on stars between 30 and 300 light years away from earth.

 The targets TESS finds are going to be fantastic subjects for research for decades to come.
 It’s the beginning of a new era of exoplanet research. – TESS project scientist Stephen Rinehart

 TESS will as well be gunning for the stars that are 30 to 100 times brighter than the targets of Kepler.
-The brightness will let researchers use spectroscopy that’s the study of the absorption and emission of light.
-It will help determine the mass, density and atmospheric composition of the respective planet.
+The brightness will let researchers use spectroscopy, which studies the absorption and emission of light.
+It will help determine the respective planet’s mass, density, and atmospheric composition.
 As for its capacity to harbor life, water and other key molecules in the atmosphere will provide hints.